Wenger fumes at scheduling of Arsenal FA Cup clash

+Arsenal boss Arsene Wenger claims the TV scheduling of Sunday's FA Cup clash with Burnley could ruin the Gunners chances of Champions League success.
 Arsenal had originally asked the FA to let them play on Saturday but the match was moved back 24 hours so it could be shown live at the request of Setanta Sports.

 Arsenal face Roma on Wednesday 1-0 up after the first leg.
 The Italians have been granted an extra 24 hours to prepare and Wenger believes the top clubs in England are paying the price of the big-money TV deals of recent seasons.